naveen-pit/intania92-runner-bot/README.md

 This will initialize or update the leaderboard with the specified title and subtitle.

-- If the leaderboard already had data, feel free to copy the existing leaderboard, edit title, subtitle, name and distance
+- If the leaderboard already has data, you can copy the existing leaderboard, edit the title, subtitle, name, and distances, and send the updated message in the chat.
-- Example:

-For a current leaderboard,
+- Example: For a current leaderboard,
 ```
 ===Running Challenge===
 August 2024